-All saints have acquired this holiness.
+All saints have acquired this holiness from God.
 St. Irenaeus wrote that God the Father uses His two hands - Jesus Christ and the Holy Spirit - to mould people into His image.
 When someone lives his or her life as an example of this transformation, he or she is called a saint.

 Some saints are called "Church Fathers" because they have written and taught us about the teachings of Jesus Christ.
-In ancient days, women were not taught how to write, and that is why we usually call these saints "fathers".

-But there were both men and women who taught us the truth, and the church kept these teachings and did not change.
-In the Fifth Thubden, we remember all these saints (both men and women) even though they are not named - "Let us remember all those who before them, and with them, and after them, have kept, entrusted, and delivered to us the one genuine and uncorrupted faith.
+In ancient days, women were not taught how to write and that is why we usually call these saints "fathers".
+But there were both men and women who taught us the Truth.
+The Church kept these teachings and did not change.
+In the Fifth Thubden, we remember all these Saints (both men and women) even though they are not named - "Let us remember all those who before them, and with them, and after them, have kept, entrusted, and delivered to us the one, genuine, and uncorrupted Faith.
 May their prayers be a refuge for us!"

-This particular Thubden does introduce us to some very important saints, including St. Cyril and St. Severus.
-There are saints of the common church in the first few hundred years after Christ ascended, like St. Ignatius and St. Athanasius, and saints who are dear to the Oriental Church, such as St. Dioscorus and St. Jacob Burdono.
-There are also Saints of India mentioned (St. Yeldo Mar Baselios, St. Gregorios of Parumala, and St. Divanasios of Vattasseril).
+This Thubden introduces us to some very important Saints, including St. Cyril and St. Severus.
+In the first few hundred years after Christ resurrected, the Saints of the common Church were St. Ignatius and St. Athanasius.
+Saints important in the Oriental Church are St. Dioscorus and St. Jacob Burdono.
+The Saints of India are also mentioned: St. Yeldo Mar Baselios, St. Gregorios of Parumala, and St. Divanasios of Vattasseril.

-St. Paul encourages us to imitate Him just as he also imitates Christ (1 Corinthians 11:1).
-In the same way, when we imitate any of these saints, we become more like Christ.
+St. Paul encourages us to imitate him, just as he also imitates Christ.
+(1 Corinthians 11:1).
+In the same way, when we imitate any of these Saints, we become more like Christ.

-St. Athanasius wrote, "He became man that we might become divine."
-In other words, God became man through Jesus so that we may become like Him.
-There are so many saints whose lives are available for us to learn, such as St. Basil the Great, St. Gregory of Nazianzen, and St. Ephrem.
-Their lives and their teachings give us an example of how to be holy.
+St. Athanasius wrote, "God became man that we might become divine."
+In other words, God became man through Jesus that we may become like Him.
+We can learn a lot from the lives of many saints such as St. Basil the Great, St. Gregory of Nazianzen, and St. Ephrem.
+Their lives and their teachings are examples of how to be holy.